Incremental Budgeting Explained: What It Is & When You Should Use It

 Incremental budgeting is the process of creating a new budget by making minor changes to the current budget.
 An incremental budget uses the current year’s budget as a baseline, which finance teams then adjust by incremental amounts.
 You can perform either additions or subtractions to the current budget to create new quantities.

 That said, incremental budgeting is typically accomplished by taking the last year’s budget and adjusting for some level of increased costs.
+Business budgeting software can help simplify the budget analysis and implementation process.
 You can also apply an incremental budget on a quarterly or monthly basis.

 Incremental Budgeting Example